-Though it may seem French inspired, this soup is based on two of the most basic vegetables of the traditional Irish diet and recalls the vegetable dish called champ—potatoes mashed with greens (often scallions).
+Though it may seem French-inspired, this soup is based on two of the most basic vegetables of the traditional Irish diet.

-3. Allow vegetables and stock to cool slightly; then, working in batches, purée them together in the jar of a blender or the work bowl of a food processor until very smooth.
-Return purée to pot and cook over medium heat until hot.
+- Allow vegetables and stock to cool slightly; then, working in batches, puree them together in the jar of a blender or the work bowl of a food processor until very smooth.
+Return puree to pot and cook over medium heat until hot.
 Adjust seasonings.
 Garnish soup with reserved scallion greens.